nkiruka/IntegersAndArrays/README.md

 ```

 7. Design and implement a method that checks that for the given matrix, where number of rows are equal to number of columns whether the sum of each row matches the sum of the corresponding column i.e. sum
-of numbers in row 'i' is the same as the sum of numbers in column 'i' for 'i' ranging from '0' to 'row.length-1'.
+of numbers in row *i* is the same as the sum of numbers in column *i* for *i* ranging from *0* to *row.length-1*.
 If this is the case, the method return true.
 Otherwise, it return false.
    - For example for the following input, the method should return true.
 (Sum of 0th row and 0th column is 10, sum of 1st row as well as the 1st column is 18 and so on.)
 ```
 1 2 3 4